Registration is OPEN!

 Head Coach/Director: Wanda Walters

 Background: Wanda joined MCRRC’s 5K program in 2001 and was the driving force behind its subsequent spin-offs: Winter 5K, 8K, 10K and Half Marathon programs.
 As an RRCA-certified running coach, she has been involved in almost all of MCRRC programs as a participant, coach and/or administrator.
-She is also an active volunteer and has served on several MCRRC committees.
+She is also an active volunteer and an active MCRRC committee member.
 In 2015, Wanda was the recipient of MCRRC’s Coach of the Year award.
 Wanda consistently places either 1st or 2nd for her age group at the Rockville 5K race each fall.
 What keeps Wanda so involved in MCRRC is the constant inspiration she receives from interacting with so many different runners, regardless of experience, pace or age.

-Date/Time: Wednesday, August 26, 2020 at 6:30 PM.
+Date/Time: Wednesday.
+August 26, 2020 – 7:00 PM.
 Orientation will be held virtually and details will be provided soon.

 Workouts: Virtual workouts are scheduled for Sundays (long runs) and Wednesday evenings (speed work).
 If the program is able to transition to in-person, group workouts will be held on these days.
 The program schedule will include recommended workouts for all other days of the week.